|

 Bannockburn 24th June

-diastrous English defeat.
+a disastrous English defeat.
 Edmund

-FitzAlan, the Earl of Arundel along with John 8th Earl
+FitzAlan, the earl of Arundel along with John 8th earl

 North from England in an attempt to defeat the Scots and prevent

 further northern incursions.
-The army crossed the Tweed
+The army crossed the Tweed River

-River, traditionally the disputed border with Scotland,
+(traditionally the disputed border with Scotland)

-composed of archers from Wales, baggage trains, and footsoldiers
+composed of archers from Wales, baggage trains, and foot soldiers

 from the Midlands and the North West.
 All told, some 25,000